E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 ![NTP Recovery](./images/08-ntp-recovery.png)

-The NTP association recovered and the device was again able to synchronize with the configured server.
+The NTP association recovered and the device was again able to synchronize with the server.

 ---

 ## Key Takeaways

-- NTP provides consistent time across network infrastructure
+- NTP keeps device clocks synchronized across the network
-- Accurate timestamps are important for logging and troubleshooting
+- Consistent time makes logs from different devices easier to compare
 - Syslog centralizes device events and system messages
-- Centralized logging makes it easier to correlate events across multiple devices
-- SNMP provides remote visibility into network device information and status
+- SNMP provides remote monitoring of device and interface information
-- Read-only SNMP access allows monitoring without permitting configuration changes
+- Read-only SNMP allows monitoring without permitting configuration changes
-- Management services depend on basic IP connectivity to the management server
-- NTP, Syslog, and SNMP perform different functions but work together as part of network operations
+- NTP, Syslog, and SNMP provide different functions but work together as part of centralized network management
-- Centralized management reduces the need to inspect every network device individually
+- Management services depend on basic IP connectivity to the server
-- Verification should confirm that each service is actually operating rather than only confirming that commands were configured
+- Verification should confirm that each service is actually operating
+- Failure testing helps show how service availability depends on network reachability

 ---